zmitry/react-guide/Graphs_into_js.md

 There are several variations of graph datastructure.
 Multigraphs, directed graphs, undirected graphs, etc.

-Graph representation in code.
+### Graph representation.
 Graph can be represented using basic data structures in several ways.
 For production cases implementation might be adjasted to use cases but usually there are 3 way of represenating graph using built in data structures.
  - Adjacency list
  - Adjacency matrix
  - Edge list